MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`Protocol`** - **Protocol**<br>
 `string`.
 Required when `AddBinding = true`.
 Allowed values: `https`, `http`.
 Default value: `http`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select HTTP for the website to have an HTTP binding, or select HTTPS for the website to have a Secure Sockets Layer (SSL) binding.
+Specifies either HTTP for the website to have an HTTP binding, or HTTPS for the website to have a Secure Sockets Layer (SSL) binding.
 <!-- :::editable-content-end::: -->
 <br>